Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

 \subsection{Fluorescence and absorption setup}

 The experimental setup consists of a VUV laser source and a nuclear spectroscopy vacuum chamber with thorium doped calcium fluoride (Th:CaF$_2$).

 The Th:CaF$_2$ crystal is a segment of the X2 sample~\cite{Beeks:2022}, other pieces of the same ingot were previously used in~\cite{masuda2019x,Hiraki:2024,Tiedau:2024,Zhang:2024,temp-sensi,Schaden:2025,ooi2026frequency,hiraki2025laser,guan2026x}.
 The crystal has a cylindrical geometry with a 3.1(1)\,mm diameter and 4.2(1)\,mm length and is oriented such that the laser traverses along the centerline.
 The bulk doping concentration of Th-229, obtained by $\gamma$-spectroscopy and weighing, is determined to be 6.6(5)$\times 10^{15}$\,mm$^{-3}$.
-A spread of concentration within grown crystals of 10\,\% was observed in radial as well as in axial direction; the local concentration probed by the laser may therefore vary more than the indicated error.
-During all experiments reported here, the crystal temperature was kept at 294.7(5)\,K. The optical transmission of the crystal at the nuclear transition wavelength was measured to be $\approx$\,40$\%$.
+A spread of concentration within grown crystals of 10\,\% was observed in radial as well as in axial direction; the local concentration probed by the laser may therefore vary more than the indicated uncertainty.
+During all experiments reported here, the crystal temperature was kept at 294.7(5)\,K. The optical transmission of the crystal at the nuclear transition wavelength was measured to be 40(5)$\%$ using a VUV monochromator in a broad spectral range~\cite{Beeks:2022,Beeks:2024}.